kelu124/echomods/Worklog.md

 More stuff about Phantoms: http://meritus.kopernika.pl/homemade-tastes-better/

-And ... working on the presentation:
+And ... working on the [2016 Summer presentation](https://github.com/kelu124/echomods/blob/master/include/20160720-Milestone.md).